Timinator2000/Algorithm_X/07 - multiplicity/05 - memory.md

 # Enough Already, Just Show Me How to Fix It!

 The AlgorithmXSolver class has a method called `_process_row_selection(self, row)`.
-Your AlgorithmXSolver subclass needs to override this method and simple direct Algorithm X to “remember” the important details it needs to avoid creating duplicates.
+Your AlgorithmXSolver subclass needs to override this method and simply direct Algorithm X to “remember” the important details it needs to avoid creating duplicates.
 In our example problem, each time Algorithm X tries adding a row of the matrix to the solution, we want Algorithm X to remember the `(name, day, hour)` so that it knows not to try this same combination again at this level of the recursion.
 It is as simple as this:

 ```
     def _process_row_selection(self, row):